christosgalano/devops-with-github/docs/security/dependabot.md

 ## Benefits of using Dependabot

-1. Saves time: Dependabot automates the process of checking for and installing updates to your dependencies.
+1. **Saves time**: Dependabot automates the process of checking for and installing updates to your dependencies.
 This saves you time and allows you to focus on more critical tasks.

-2. Improves security: Dependabot scans for security updates, which can help you keep your applications and workflows secure and protect against vulnerabilities.
+2. **Improves security**: Dependabot scans for security updates, which can help you keep your applications and workflows secure and protect against vulnerabilities.

-3. Easy to configure: Dependabot is easy to configure and integrate into your workflow.
+3. **Easy to configure**: Dependabot is easy to configure and integrate into your workflow.
 You can set it up quickly and start receiving updates without any extra effort.

-4. Reduces technical debt: Outdated dependencies can result in technical debt and make it difficult to maintain your applications.
+4. **Reduces technical debt**: Outdated dependencies can result in technical debt and make it difficult to maintain your applications.
 Dependabot helps you stay up-to-date with the latest versions, reducing technical debt and making it easier to maintain your codebase.

 ## Example